eliezedeck/AIDevTools/README.md

 #### 📝 Tips & Notes
 - No need to edit any JSON config files manually.
 The CLI handles everything.
+- The binary approach is more efficient than `go run` and handles multiple source files automatically.
 - The server will be started by Claude Code as a subprocess using stdio transport.
 - Remove the server with:
   ```bash